London’s Magnificent Seven Cemeteries: the life inside

 Among the more moving graves are that of the Victorian boxer Thomas Sayers, whose grave has a statue of his faithful dog lying on it to keep him company.

 WILDLIFE: Over 40 species of bird, 20 different types of butterflies, foxes, owls and badgers.
 This cemetery is on the English Heritage Register of Parks of Interest.

 URBAN MYTH: Stories about the Highgate Vampire terrified residents in the 1970s – witnesses claimed to have seen a floating man in a Victorian suit and top hat, gliding through locked gates.
 Legend has it the vampire was a medieval nobleman who once practised black magic and was awoken from the dead by Satanists.

-√ Discover & support London's best independents √ 150+ local discounts.
-Save 10-30% with your membership card
+√ Discover & support London's best independents √ Benefit from hundreds of exclusive local savings & perks

 ABNEY PARK CEMETERY, STOKE NEWINGTON

 INTERESTING FACT: This was the first cemetery in Europe to be used as an arboretum.
 2,500 trees and bushes, each labelled, were planted alphabetically around the perimeter of the cemetery and it became something of an education attraction.

 WHO IS BURIED HERE?
 Salvation Army founder William Booth and Frank Bostock (who travelled the world with his menagerie in the late 19th c survived century – he survived lion and tiger attacks and an ape bit off his finger! – his grave is a marble lion).

 Also buried here is Harry Cox who pioneered the X-ray machine, legendary firefighter James Braidwood, Betsi Cadwaladr who worked as a nurse alongside Florence Nightingale in the Crimea War and Joanna Vassa - the daughter of Britain’s first Black activist anti-slavery campaigner Olaudah Equiano (aka Gustavus Vassa).